Skip to content.

 Behavior of "Last updated"

-The Last updated field value in Page Properties will be reflected only for the display of the Last updated date in the footer of the page.
+The Last update field value in Page Properties (Metadata tab) will be affect the display value of the Last updated date in the footer of the page.

-The Last updated field value will not be used for purposes of determining the actual last-updated date for search engines.
-This is because a page should be re-indexed if it is updated, even if you choose to override the in-page last-updated display.
+The Last update field value will not be used for purposes of determining the actual last updated date for search engines.
+This is because a page should be re-indexed if it is modified, even if you choose to override the in-page last-updated display.